Can I make the RB2B prospect firehose useful in a weekend?

 • CTA: Provide a one-pager highlighting outcomes (e.g. how similar teams achieved X), total cost of ownership, and 2–3 short customer success vignettes.
 Then suggest a call or meeting to discuss detailed evaluation criteria (once they’ve digested the materials).

-A few practical rules ensure you don’t misuse the data or burn prospects:
+A few practical rules I would implement to ensure you don’t misuse the data or burn prospects:

 • Don’t be creepy: Avoid explicitly saying "we saw you visited our site" when reaching out.
 Use the insight to personalize and prioritize, but calling it out can scare off prospects.